-Insect(s): Silverleaf Whitefly
+Insect(s) : Silverleaf Whitefly

 - 1. Monitor pest numbers and apply control measures before adult populations reach high levels. - 2.
-Select registered insecticide control measures according to the primary growth stage of the pest, the infestation level and the age and type of crop. - 3.
+Select registered insecticide control measures accordingto the primary growth stage of the pest, the infestation level and the age and type of crop. - 3.
 In cotton, spray decisions should be based on the Silverleaf Whitefly threshold matrix.
 Refer to the current Cotton Pest Management Guide for further details - 4.
 Where possible, utilise selective insecticides during the early stages of crop development to minimise the impact on beneficial insects. - 5.
-Rotate between registered insecticides that have different modes of action (eg. Group 1, Group 3, Group 4, Group 7, Group 12, Group 23 and Group 28). - 6.
+Rotate between registered insecticides that have different modes of action (eg. Group 1, Group 3, Group 4, Group 7, Group 12, Group 23, Group 28 and Group 29). - 6.
 Do not apply more than two consecutive applications of insecticides that have the same Mode of Action within and between seasons. - 7.
 The Modes of Action (groups) and registered insecticides for control of Silverleaf Whitefly are listed below.

 Group Chemical sub-group Example chemicals

 1B Organophosphate acephate

-3A Synthetic pyrethroid bifenthrin
+ЗA Synthetic pyrethroid bifenthrin

-4A Neonicotinoid acetamiprid, imidacloprid, thiamethoxam
+4A Neonicotinoid acetamiprid, dinotefuran, imidacloprid, thiamethoxam

 7C Pyriproxyfen pyriproxyfen

 12A Diafenthiuron diafenthiuron

 23 Spirotetramat spirotetramat

 Petroleum oil petroleum oil

 28 Diamides Cyantraniliprole

+29 Flonicamid flonicamid

-Refer: CropLife Australia Insecticide Resistance Management Review Group Mode of Action Classification for Insecticides
+\Refer: CropLife Australia Insecticide Resistance Management Review Group Mode of Action Classification for Insecticides

-- 8. Seek advice from the manufacturers and/or government advisory services to determine local resistance levels for particular Group 1, Group 3, Group 4 and Group 7 insecticides. - 9.
+- 8. Seek advice from the manufacturers and/or government advisory services to determine local resistance levels for particular mode of action Groups. - 9.
 Do not exceed the maximum number of applications permitted on the insecticide label. - 10.
-When using insecticides to control other pests, consider the chemical group in relation to contributing to resistance development of Silverleaf Whitefly.
+When using insecticides to control other pests, consider the chemical group in relation to contributing to resistance development of Silverleaf Whitefly. - 11.
+When using insecticides to control other pests consider the effect on beneficial insects and the potential to flare Silverleaf Whitefly populations.